Oghma-Infinium/Ascensio/README.md

 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below:

 - Could not download **X**:
-	- Big files can fail to download due to connection issues.
-You can either run Wabbajack again or download the file manually.
-If you decide to manually download it, make sure to place the archive in the downloads folder that was specified in the [Downloading and Installing Ascensio](#downloading-and-installing-ascensio) section.
+  - Big files can fail to download due to connection issues or website issues.
+You can either run Wabbajack again or download the missing file manually.
+If you decide to manually download the file, make sure to place the file(s) inside the folder you set as the `Resource Download Location` in the [Downloading and Installing Ascensio](#downloading-and-installing-ascensio) section.

 - **X** is not a whitelisted download: